About Dry Eye

 The cause of dry eye is very simple: decreased tear production.
 The first step to relieving dry eye is determining the underlying cause of the decrease in tears.
 Menopause, smoking, aging, and staring at computer or mobile device screens for too long are a few of the simpler causes.
 There are also medical-related causes, including Vitamin A deficiency, rheumatoid arthritis, thyroid disorder, and diabetes, as well as some medications.

 Some patients can find relief from milder dry eye with over-the-counter artificial tears, which are used to supplement your decreased tears.
 Prescription eye drops or ointments for discomfort, inflammation, and redness are available if the OTC drops don’t help.
 Some patients have more severe or advanced dry eye and might require plugs to be placed inside the tear ducts, which helps the eyes maintain their natural tears longer.
+We also offer Tear Care as an advanced dry eye treatment.
 After your eye exam at Koch Eye Associates, one of our expert team members will tailor a treatment plan to address the underlying cause of your dry eye and your symptoms.

 Relieve Dry Eye